-In anticipation of Loyola’s forthcoming strategic plan, IT Leadership wanted to ensure that Technology Services was positioned and organized properly to accommodate the demands of that plan.
+In parallel with the formation of Loyola's new strategic plan, The Ignatian Compass, IT Leadership wanted to ensure that Technology Services was positioned and organized properly to accommodate the demands of that plan.
 So, in late 2015 we began a journey to find ways to improve the relationship between technology services and the user community, as well as the overall performance of the technology function.
 We embarked upon an initiative to transform our organization to better meet the needs of Loyola University Maryland now and into the future.
 The overarching objective of this transformation was and is to take the Technology Services to a new level of performance and maturity.

 How was this done?

 Loyola enlisted the help of Hartman Executive Advisors who conducted a full audit of Technology Services.
 This included an intense analysis of our organization, financials, systems, processes and policies as well as a series of 28 interviews with the University’s Vice Presidents and departments across campus.
 Once they gathered the data, Hartman prepared a detailed report with their findings and recommendations.
 IT Leadership reviewed the report and decided the changes were substantial enough to enlist Hartman’s help on implementation of a transformation.

 IT Leadership and Hartman developed an improvement plan based on feedback from end-users, leadership, vendors and findings in the IT Assessment.
 IT Leadership and the consultants met individually with each VP and their leadership team to introduce and discuss the Transformation plan in detail.
 During this process, they gathered functional area input and reaction to the plan: The plan intends to create more effective end-user to IT relationships, a functionally focused and agile IT organization, modernize our ERP technology, and improve project execution and visibility.

 The new IT model focuses on the following areas: